 - A lot of drinking is done on the streets, but you need to be careful if you imbibe.
-Fines are typically $200 if you’re caught drinking on the street during the race.
+Fines are typically $200 if you’re caught drinking on the street during the race, as there are open container laws in Massachusetts.
 Don’t use red cups or clear plastic cups.
-Get a little creative, and fill ginger ale bottles with beer or mix alcohol into Gatorade or juice bottles.
-Just know that containers of one liter or more of liquid are banned.
+Also note that containers of one liter or more of liquid are banned.

 Tips for Runners

 - Be prepared to be cold as you wait for the race to begin.
-Bring clothes that are easily discardable and waterproof if there’s a chance of rain.
+Bring clothes that are easy to discard and waterproof if there’s a chance of rain.
 (It’s all for a good cause, since all items are donated after the race.)